Current Projects

 Centralization scores for networks corresponding to each influencer in Britt et al., 2020.

-Within this research, I focus on investigating the role of social media influencers (SMIs) and their impact on the lay public.
-I am interested in how social influence operates through SMIs and their audiences, as well as the evolution of networks over time.
-Recent studies have delved into the emotional impact of health and medical influencers on the public, with an emphasis on understanding how SMIs shape decision-making processes, such as purchasing intent.
-Through this research, I am interested in the formation of new networks and organizations that emerge around SMIs, the role of affective and cognitive processes in shaping their influence, and how these processes contribute towards persuasive intent outcomes.
+In this research area, my primary focus revolves around investigating the role wielded by social media influencers (SMIs) and their impact on the lay public.
+Understanding the mechanisms of social influence orchestrated through SMIs and their audiences, along with the evolution of networks over time can provide important insight on consumer behavior in health marketing.
+Recent studies have delved into the emotional sway that health and medical influencers hold over the public, particularly emphasizing their role in shaping decision-making processes, such as purchasing intent.
+This inquiry delves into examining the emergence of new networks and organizations surrounding SMIs, elucidating the role played by affective and cognitive processes in shaping their influence.
+Moreover, it endeavors to discern how these processes contribute to shaping persuasive intent outcomes.

 • Britt, R. K., Hayes, J., Britt, B. C., & Park, H. (2020).
 Too big to sell?
 A computational analysis of network and content characteristics among mega and micro beauty and fashion social media influencers.
 Journal of Interactive Advertising. doi.org/10.1080/15252019.2020.1763873